rakyuv/FDS_methane_plumes/README.md

-FDS: CH₄ simulations
+# FDS: CH₄ simulations

 This repository contains everything needed to simulate a CH₄ plume using [Fire Dynamics Simulator (FDS)](https://pages.nist.gov/fds-smv/).
-The workflow is modular: each preprocessing step lives in its own script, all feeding into a single main code that generates the FDS input file from a shared parameter file.
+The workflow is modular: each preprocessing step lives in its own script, all feeding into a single main code called build_fds.py that generates the FDS input file from a shared parameter file.

 If you use this tutorial as part of a publication, please cite: